-Field Notes System Information System Statistics button Click to see the following system information: Number of controllers Number of controllers that can run control programs Number of points, regardless of vendor Number of trend sources in database Number of trend samples in database Levels displayed in paths The number of levels displayed in i-Vu $\$$ Pro paths.
-For example, if Node Name Display Depth is set at: 2, a typical path might be\AHU-1\RA Temp 3, a typical path might be\Atlanta R&D\First Floor\AHU-1 NOTE Changing this field does not take effect until you restart the i-Vu Pro Server application.
+Field Notes System Information System Statistics button Click to see the following system information: Number of controllers Number of controllers that can run control programs Number of points, regardless of vendor Number of trend sources in database Number of trend samples in database Levels displayed in paths The number of levels displayed in i-Vu® Pro paths.
+For example, if \textbf{Node} $\textbf{Name Display Depth}$ is set at: 2, a typical path might be\AHU-1\RA Temp 3, a typical path might be\Atlanta R&D\First Floor\AHU-1 NOTE Changing this field does not take effect until you restart the i-Vu Pro Server application.
 Use metric units for CCN tables and control Check to use metric values.
 Logs Select a week of logs to review For troubleshooting, you can download a zip file that contains logs of system activity.
 Time Time Format Select one of the following for the system's time: • 12-hour clock (Example: 4:34 pm) • 24-hour clock (Example: 16:34) Date Format Select the format you want the system to use.

 Field Notes Time Sync Click to immediately synchronize the time on all IP network controllers in the system database to the i-Vu® Pro server's time.
-Check Enable time synchronization of controllers daily at to set daily time synchronization occurs daily if the field on the Scheduled Tasks tab (page 328) is enabled.
+Check Enable time synchronization of controllers daily at to set daily time synchronization occurs daily if the field on the Scheduled Tasks tab (page 317) is enabled.
+(Click this link for more information on time synchronization.)
 Automatically synchronizes the time on all equipment to the time on the server, adjusting for different time zones and Daylight Saving Time.
 We recommend that you check this field.
 The i-Vu® Pro application will send a daily time sync message to each IP network device that is in the system database.
 IP devices not in the database will not be synchronized.
 For all MS/TP networks in the database, the i-Vu® Pro application will send a broadcast time sync message.
 All devices on these networks will be synchronized, regardless of whether or not the devices are in the database.
-CAUTIONS Make sure that your server's time and time zone setting are correct.
+A CAUTIONS Make sure that your server's time and time zone setting are correct.

 To prevent time sync problems when the transition to and from Daylight Saving Time occurs, set the time sync to occur at least 1 hour after the last controller in the system is adjusted for DST.
 For example, your server and part of your system is in the Eastern Standard Time zone, but you also have controllers in the Pacific Time zone.
 Your server is adjusted for DST at 2:00 a.m.
 Eastern Standard Time, but the controllers in the Pacific Time zone are not adjusted until 3 hours later.
 So you would set the time sync to occur daily at 6:00 a.m. or later.

-NOTES You can perform system-wide time synchronizations using the Time Sync button.
-Between time sync broadcasts, Carrier routers include time sync information in each color request to the devices below the router.
+- You can perform system-wide time synchronizations using the Time Sync button. - Between time sync broadcasts, Carrier routers include time sync information in each color request to the devices below the router.
 This ensures devices without a battery-backed clock will get the time shortly after powering up.
-Reports Display Date and Time in Choose whether to display the date and time together in a single column or to have separate columns for each.
-Display preceding zeros in Date and Yes-displays preceding zeros.
-Ex.
-01/01/2023 02:05:09 PM Time No- omits preceding zeros.
-Ex.
-1/1/2023 2:05:09 PM Display missing Trend data as You can specify text of up to 20 characters to appear in the report when there is no tend data.
-The default is a dash "-".